 Microsoft has been warning Windows 7 PC users for more than a year about the changes that went into effect on January 15, 2020.
 Microsoft no longer provides Windows 7 users with free security updates to the operating system.
 Windows 7 is and will continue to be accessible, but the system will be more vulnerable to possible security problems.

-Users were advised that their Windows 7 PCs are now more susceptible to malware and viruses because there will no longer be security updates, software updates, or tech support.
-The full-screen warning that displayed on January 15 also strongly recommended switching to a new PC with Windows 10 for the benefits of the most up-to-date protection against cyber-attacks.
+Windows 7 Home and Pro users have been receiving periodic nag screens all leading up to the last day of support on January 14th.
+The full-screen warning that displayed on January 15 strongly recommended switching to a new PC with Windows 10 for the benefits of the most up-to-date protection against cyber-attacks.

 Users of Windows 7 who bought Extended Security Updates for all of their PCs running the OS will continue to receive security updates from Microsoft with no new fees for up to three years.
 The same is true for users who bought Windows Virtual Desktop.
 Office 365 ProPlus will continue to work on devices with Windows 7 Extended Security Updates through January 2023, according to Microsoft officials.